hitmanguy/Arcade-discord/README.md

    - 🧪 Syringe (+20 Sanity) — 50 merit
    - 🕒 Skip a Day (-25 Suspicion) — 75 merit
    - ⏱️ Suspicion Timer — 100 merit
+8. Additionally we have an ai chatbot accessible with /device: you can have fun chats with it.

 ---

 ## 📉 Sanity & Suspicion Mechanics